timhyson/cv/README.md

 ### Core Competencies

 #### Software Development
-My love of coding began with self-directed online tutorials, but I wanted to accelerate my learning, and Makers Academy offered me that opportunity by distilling key principles and industry best practices into an intensive bootcamp.
+My love of coding began with self-directed online tutorials, but I wanted to accelerate my learning, and Makers Academy offered me that opportunity by distilling key principles and industry best practices into an intensive bootcamp.  *Follow links below to my github repositories.*

 - Ruby and JavaScript have given me an introduction to reasoning like a programmer
-- Rails and Angular have opened my eyes to the potential for scaffolding apps using frameworks
+- [Rails] (https://github.com/timhyson/timstagram) and [Angular] (https://github.com/timhyson/ReadingList) have opened my eyes to the potential for scaffolding apps using frameworks
 - RSpec and Jasmine have given me direction and confidence in the accuracy of my code

 #### Communicating with clarity
-After graduation, I was selected to be an Alumni Helper; to provide a first point of contact for students encountering technical problems.
+After graduation, I was selected by Makers Academy to provide a first point of contact for students encountering technical problems.
 This involves explaining complex ideas in simple terms, reinforcing my understanding in the process.

 #### Problem solving
 At what point does attention to detail become OCD?!
 I have a logical and creative mindset, and helping others who are blocked has given me experience of reading and understanding someone else's code; an essential skill for bug hunting.